dvreeze/try-zio/README.rst

 The 3 different "mental models" mentioned above are:

 * Normal *synchronous*, *blocking* code.
 In this style each statement immediately does something (*eager evaluation*), they run sequentially after each other (if we ignore the JMM), and there is no intrinsic need to "chain" them using functions like *map* and *flatMap*
 * Scala *asynchronous* *Futures*.
 In other words, "wannabe values".
-They start immediately (*eagerly starting evaluation*), run asynchronously (so please do not wait for them to finish), and only when chaining them (map/flatMap) they run sequentially after each other
+They start immediately (*eagerly starting evaluation*), run asynchronously (so please do not wait for them to finish), and only when chaining them (map/flatMap) the intermediate results may depend on each other in the order of the "chain", but that does not necessarily mean that these Futures run sequentially after each other
 * ZIO (or Monix or Cats Effect, etc.) *functional effects*.
 In other words, "lazy effects" or "recipes of programs" or "programs as values".
 They do not run at all when created/composed (*lazy evaluation*).
-Do not forget to chain them (map/flatMap) or else functional effects will get lost.
+Do not forget to chain them (map/flatMap) or else functional effects will get lost when assembling the resulting functional effect.
+Effects can be thought of as executing in the order of the flatMap/map chain.

 Note that code may look quite similar, even if the "mental model" of its "effect" is quite different.
 Hence the explicit mentioning of these different ways to interpret code.